Xprize Foundation: 2021–2025 Gigaton Scale Carbon Removal

+The Grand Prize was awarded to Mati Carbon, which "uses enhanced rock weathering—spreading crushed basalt on smallholder farms in India—to lock CO₂ as bicarbonate for millennia while enhancing soils and boosting crop yields."

 Canceled contests

 2006–2013 Archon Genomics XPRIZE

 The Archon Genomics XPRIZE, the second XPRIZE to be offered by the foundation, was announced on October 4, 2006.
 The goal of the Archon Genomics XPRIZE was to greatly reduce the cost and increase the speed of human genome sequencing to create a new era of personalized, predictive, and preventive medicine, eventually transforming medical care from reactive to proactive.
 The $10 million prize purse was promised to the first team that can build a device and use it to sequence 100 human genomes within 10 days or less, with an accuracy of no more than one error in every 100,000 bases sequenced, with sequences accurately covering at least 98% of the genome, and at a recurring cost of no more than $1,000 per genome.

 If more than one team attempted the competition at the same time, and more than one team fulfilled all the criteria, then teams would have been ranked according to the time of completion.
 No more than three teams would have been ranked and would have shared the purse in the following manner: $7.5 million to the winner and $2.5 million to the second place team if two teams were successful, or $7 million, $2 million and $1 million if three teams are successful.

 Actual competition events were originally scheduled to occur twice a year, with all eligible teams given the opportunity to attempt, starting at precisely the same time as the other teams.
 This was changed to a single competition scheduled for September 5, 2013, to October 1, 2013, which was canceled on August 22, 2013.
 The CEO articulated the rationale for the change, "companies can do this for less than $5,000 per genome, in a few days or less – and are moving quickly towards the goals we set for the prize.
 For this reason, we have decided to cancel an XPRIZE for the first time ever."
 A public debate concerning the validity and potential implications of the cancellation was published March 27, 2014.